There are rules about how long your child care payments can be paid while you or your dependent children travel outside Australia.

 If you or your children leave Australia to live in another country, your child care payments will stop when you leave.

-If you or your children leave Australia temporarily, you can generally continue to get child care payments for up to 6 weeks, for child care provided in Australia.
-You need to continue to meet all other eligibility requirements for your child care payments during this period.
+If you or your children leave Australia temporarily, you can generally continue to get child care payments for up to 6 weeks.
+You need to continue to meet all other eligibility criteria for your child care payments during this period.

 After 6 weeks, your child care payments will stop.
 If you or your children are overseas for longer than 6 weeks, return to Australia and then leave again within 6 weeks, your child care payments will stop when you leave again.